 Decrypting your data

-When you successfully log in, you provide your password2.
+When you sign in, you provide your password2.
+If the password is correct, you can log in.

-That encryption key can then, in turn, be used to decrypt the data on your hard drive.
+That encryption key is then used to decrypt the data on your hard drive.

 Changing your password

-- decrypt the encrypted encryption key using your old password
+- Decrypt the encrypted encryption key using the hash of your old password.

 The actual key used to decrypt your hard disk never changed.

-If you needed to change the encryption key used to actually encrypt your data, you would need to decrypt it completely and then re-encrypt.
+If you need to change the encryption key used to encrypt your data, you decrypt it completely and re-encrypt from scratch.
 For example, you might turn BitLocker off and then back on again.
-Turning it back on would cause a new completely random encryption key to be generated, which in turn would be secured in your Windows profile, using your password.
+Turning it back on would cause a new completely random encryption key to be generated, which in turn would be secured in your Windows profile using your password.

 Saving the key